.MP3 (album): Songs

-The album's second track and lead single, "Jagger" has been described as a 2000s-inspired dance-pop and urban pop song, with elements of hip hop.
-Writers have noted similarities between the song's style and hits by Ciara and Missy Elliot in that decade.
+The album's second track and lead single, "Jagger" has been described as a 2000s-inspired dance-pop and urban pop song, with elements of hip-hop.
+Writers have noted similarities between the song's style and hits by Ciara and Missy Elliott in that decade.
 Billboard described "Jagger" as a "steamy song that plays with different tempos" that is "sprinkled with some English but written mostly in Spanish".
 Emilia sings: "Lo que tengo de buena lo tengo de mala / I'm a bad bitch, 'toy volando sin alas".
 The song's lyrics depict Emilia embracing self-empowerment while declaring her imperviousness to detractors.

 In "La Original", Emilia and Tini sing over a piano house beat about "fully embracing themselves behind the scenes once the cameras turn off".
 In a press release, Emilia explained the meaning behind the song: "I always try to show all parts of myself, but I feel like with all the criticism we sometimes face, we hide and don't want to show our true selves.
 'La Original' is about that. (...)
 Tini and I decided to do the opposite and show that it's okay to portarse mal when there's no one there to judge or point fingers."

 "GTA" is a club-oriented track with an electronic-house sound that sets it apart from Emilia's previous releases.
 Interviewed by NME, the singer described it as "an electronic song, heavily inspired by Kylie Minogue.
 I just love her."
 In another interview, she stated that "GTA" was "very important to me because it's a very different song for me.
 People will never hear me like that, so I'm excited for the next steps."
 Wonderland defined the song as an "immersive and groove-laden track that is designed to get listeners on their feat, rhythmically and stylistically unique".
 Over pulsating beats, Emilia sings about a "hot-and-heavy romance that she can't get out of her head", and "giving a private show to the man she likes".

 "No Se Ve" is a "genre-bending" song that combines funk carioca with EDM.